-The contributions of this paper include:
+The contributions of this article include:

-- A protocol (MSND) for detecting the presence of wormholes when mobile nodes participate. - Security analysis and correctness of MSND. - Performance evaluation through simulations, demonstrating accurate wormhole detection with low false negatives. - A real system evaluation employing Epic motes and iCreate robot hardware, demonstrating the performance of our proposed solution.
+- A protocol (MSND) for detecting the presence of wormholes when mobile nodes participate.
+A protocol for finding the location of a wormhole. - Security analysis and correctness of MSND and wormhole localization protocols. - Performance evaluation through simulations, demonstrating accurate wormhole detection with low false negatives. - A real system evaluation employing Epic motes and iCreate robot hardware, demonstrating the performance of our proposed solution.